-Cum-dividend - shares are classified as cum-dividend when the buyer of a security is entitled to receive a dividend that has been declared, but not paid.
+Cum-dividend - shares are classified as cumdividend when the buyer of a security is entitled to receive a dividend that has been declared, but not paid.
 Shares which are not cum-dividend are described as ex-dividend.
 Custodian - A specialised financial institution responsible for safeguarding, worldwide, the listed securities and certain cash assets of the Company, as well as the income arising therefrom, through provision of custodial, settlement and associated services.
 The Company's Custodian is JP Morgan Chase Bank.

-Depositary - under AIFMD rules applying from July 2014, the Company must appoint a Depositary, whose duties in respect of investments, cash and similar assets include: safekeeping; verification of ownership and valuation; and cash monitoring.
-The Depositary will be strictly liable for loss of any investments or other assets in its custody and will be obliged to maintain oversight of share buy backs, dividend payments and adherence to investment limits.
+Depositary - under AIFMD rules which have applied from July 2014, the Company must appoint a Depositary, whose duties in respect of investments, cash and similar assets include: safekeeping; verification of ownership and valuation; and cash monitoring.
+The Depositary has strict liability for the loss of any investments or other assets in its custody and is obliged to maintain oversight of matters such as share buy backs, dividend payments and adherence to investment limits.
+The Company's Depositary is JPMorgan Europe Limited.